Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 pin it

 I first met Liz Kleinrock years ago, after listening to her powerful Ted Talk, “How to Teach Kids to Talk about Taboo Topics.”
-She kindly came on the podcast back in Episode 71, “How to Talk about Equity and Inclusion,” and shared so many wonderful ideas.
+She kindly came on the podcast back in Episode 71, “How to Talk about Equity and Inclusion,” and shared so many wonderful ideas about Antiracist conversations.

 I’m so delighted to have Liz back as one of my very few repeat guests.
 She shares specific strategies for helping make your classroom a place where people can share their identities, make mistakes and repair those mistakes, and learn through units that incorporate many voices and perspectives (even if you’re stuck with a certain book list).